DroganCintam/simplematic/README.md

 My name's Cintam.
 I code to make a living and do arts to have a life.
 I made this app to learn AI and other coding stuffs.

+If you enjoy my work and would like to support me, [buying me a coffee](https://ko-fi.com/cintam) would be greatly appreciated!